Eastern hunter-gatherer: Research

-Haak et al. (2015) identified the Eastern Hunter-Gatherers (EHG) as a distinct genetic cluster in two males only.
-The EHG male of Samara (dated to ca. 5650-5550 BC) carried Y-haplogroup R1b1a1a* and mt-haplogroup U5a1d.
-The other EHG male, buried in Karelia (dated to ca. 5500-5000 BC) carried Y-haplogroup R1a1 and mt-haplogoup C1g.
-The authors of the study also identified a Western Hunter-Gatherer (WHG) cluster and a Scandinavian Hunter-Gatherer (SHG) cluster, intermediate between WHG and EHG.
+Haak et al. (2015) identified the EHG as a distinct genetic cluster in two males only.
+The EHG male of Samara (dated to ca. 5650–5550 BC) carried Y-haplogroup R1b1a1a* and mt-haplogroup U5a1d.
+The other EHG male, buried in Karelia (dated to ca. 5500-5000 BC) carried Y-haplogroup R1a1 and mt-haplogroup C1g.
+The authors of the study also identified a WHG cluster and an SHG cluster, intermediate between WHG and EHG.

-Also Lazaridis et al. (2016) confirmed SHGs to be a mix of EHGs and WHGs.

 They suggested that EHGs harbored mixed ancestry from Ancient North Eurasians (ANEs) and WHGs.

+Researchers have proposed various admixture proportion models for EHGs from WHGs and ANEs.
+Posth et al. (2023) found that most EHG individuals carried c.
+70% ANE ancestry and c.
+30% WHG ancestry.
+The WHG-like ancestry was most likely not derived from the Oberkassel and Villabruna clusters directly, but from a related and yet unsampled Epigravettian population.
+The high contribution from Ancient North Eurasians is also visible in a subtle affinity of the EHG to the 40,000-year-old Tianyuan man from Northern China and other East/Southeast Asians, which can be explained by geneflow from a Tianyuan-related source into the ANE lineage (represented by Malta and Afontova Gora 3), which later substantially contributed to the formation of the EHG.

+The formation of the EHG ancestral component is estimated to have happened 13,000–15,000 years BP.
+EHG associated remains belonged primarily to the human Y-chromosome haplogroups R1, with a lower frequency of haplogroup J and Q. Their mitochondrial chromosomes belonged primarily to haplogroup U2, U4, U5, as well as C1 and R1b.
+Geneflow from an East Asian-like source towards the EHG contributed around 9.4% (4.4%–14.7%).

+EHGs may have mixed with "an Armenian-like Near Eastern source", which formed the Yamnaya culture, as early as the Eneolithic (5200-4000 BC).
 The people of the Yamnaya culture were found to be a mix of EHG and a "Near Eastern related population".
 During the 3rd millennium BC, the Yamnaya people embarked on a massive expansion throughout Europe, which significantly altered the genetic landscape of the continent.
 The expansion gave rise to cultures such as Corded Ware, and was possibly the source of the distribution of Indo-European languages in Europe.

-EHGs may have mixed with "an Armenian-like Near Eastern source", which formed the Yamnaya culture, as early as the Eneolithic (5200-4000 BC).
-Researchers have found that EHGs may have derived different amounts of their ancestry from WHGs and ANEs.
-Their relationship to the WHG and ANE is not well clarified.

 The people of the Mesolithic Kunda culture and the Narva culture of the eastern Baltic were a mix of WHG and EHG, showing the closest affinity with WHG.
-Samples from the Ukrainian Mesolithic and Neolithic were found to cluster tightly together between WHG and EHG, suggesting genetic continuity in the Dnieper Rapids for a period of 4,000 years.
+Samples from the Ukrainian Mesolithic and Neolithic were found to cluster tightly together between WHG and EHG, suggesting genetic continuity in the Dnieper rapids for a period of 4,000 years.
 The Ukrainian samples belonged exclusively to the maternal haplogroup U, which is found in around 80% of all European hunter-gatherer samples.